DylanMeeus/blog/content/posts/audio-from-scratch-pt7.md

 	outfile := *output
 	wave, _ := wav.ReadWaveFile(infile)

-	if wave.NumChannels != 1 {
-		panic("Only mono soundfiles are supported for now") }

         frameDuration := 15.0 // 15 ms
 	ticks := frameDuration / 1000.0
-	batches := wav.BatchFrames(wave, ticks)
+	batches := wav.BatchSamples(wave, ticks)
         ...
 ```

-After doing this, we'll have our frames batched in 15 ms slices.
+After doing this, we'll have our samples batched in 15 ms slices.
 We'll continue by iterating over
 them and collecting the max amplitude found in each.
 As we'll need to write this to an output file
 in the end, we'll store this in a StringBuilder for now.